 Public liability cover

 Public liability will protect your business against claims made by the public.
 For example, if you or your staff cause an accident while moving a vehicle, or cause injury to a third party.
-Public liability insurance is available up to £10million cover.
-The lowest level permitted is £1million.
+Public liability insurance is available for up to £ 10 million cover.
+The lowest level permitted is £ 1 million.